16 Epic 2025 Festivals to Celebrate July in Vermont

 Photo credit: Craftsbury Antiques & Uniques Festival

-Mad Marathon, Mad Half & Relays in the Mad River Valley, July 9, 2023: Runner’s World has named the Mad Marathon a ‘Bucket List Race’ many times over, and very few will argue that it’s one of the most gorgeous marathon routes in the country.
-There are multiple races for all levels of participants, including the full Mad Marathon, a Mad Half, relays, a 5K, and a 10K.
+Mad Marathon, Mad Half & Relays in the Mad River Valley, July 13, 2025: Runner’s World has named the Mad Marathon a ‘Bucket List Race’ many times over, and very few will argue that it’s one of the most gorgeous marathon routes in the country.
+Multiple races are offered for all levels of participants, including the full Mad Marathon, a Mad Half, relays, a 5K, and a 10K.

 Travel on back roads with gorgeous views of the Green Mountains, past rolling farm fields, covered bridges, and historic barns.
 It’s a road race for the ages!

-44th Annual Middlebury Festival on the Green, July 9-15, 2023: A full week of festivities including free nightly concerts, family-friendly noontime entertainment, and a street party on Saturday featuring the Vermont Jazz Ensemble.
+45th Annual Middlebury Festival on the Green, July 13-19, 2025: A full week of festivities, including free nightly concerts, family-friendly noontime entertainment, and a street party on Saturday featuring the Vermont Jazz Ensemble.
 This incredible tribute to summertime in Vermont crosses multiple musical genres to celebrate community, culture, and the outdoors.

 A crowd of people gather at Festival on the Green in Middlebury, Vermont.